DENTAL CROWNS AT SMILES4OC, COSTA MESA

 Our crowns are made of porcelain or gold.
 Both are excellent choices.

 Gold is very strong, long-lasting, and compatible with your natural teeth.
-The anatomy of the crown is fabricated by our lab for an ideal anatomical match to the adjacent and opposing teeth.
+The crown is fabricated by our lab for an ideal anatomical match to the adjacent and opposing teeth.
 At times, you may not prefer the color of gold which is why we have porcelain crowns to perfectly match the shade of your natural teeth.

 Porcelain crowns can fracture if you have an unusually hard bite, or if you like to chomp ice or very hard foods.
 Either gold or porcelain will break down more quickly without proper home care; brushing and flossing, and regular dental cleanings and check-ups.